boxuk/groxy/README.md

 # Groxy

-A JSON API proxy for talking to the Gmail API.
+A JSON API proxy for talking to Gmail.
 Allows using persistent IMAP connections for non-resident scripting languages.

+There is (http://boxuk.github.com/groxy/)[literate documentation] available.

 ## Usage